fineanmol/plant-tree/README.md

-🌿 Updated on Sat, 07 Jun 2025 19:22:22 GMT
+🌾 Updated on Mon, 09 Jun 2025 06:02:25 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Perfection is achieved when there is nothing left to take away."